1 – 2 or 3 Telescope on One Mount

-The joy of flexibility – The joy of two or more telescopes on the same mount
+The joy of flexibility – Enjoy two or more telescopes on the same mount.

-Many amateur astronomers uses more than one telescope or dream about it.
-Sometimes you want to use the ultra sharp refractor and sometimes you want the big light bucket.
-Sometimes you want to image wide field objects and sometimes you want to take a high resolution image of a small galaxy.
-With the mounts from Track The Stars you can setup for it all.
+Many amateur astronomers use more than one telescope or dream about it.
+Sometimes you want to use the ultra-sharp refractor and sometimes you want the big light bucket.
+Sometimes you want to image wide field objects and sometimes you want to take a high-resolution image of a small galaxy.
+With the telescope mounts from Track The Stars you are prepared for everything.

 Often you just want to use a single telescope for your observations.
 The mount system gives the following options for this.

-Is the refractor or the larger reflector the better on Jupiter?
+Is the refractor or the larger reflector better on Jupiter?
 Compare the sun in H-alpha and white light.
 Try the delight of a large Bino-scope.
-Both the Panther and the Mammoth Telescope Mount offers several possibilities for mounting two telescopes in parallel.
+Both the Panther and the Mammoth Telescope Mount offer several possibilities for mounting two telescopes in parallel.